INS Dunagiri (2022)

-INS Dunagiri is the fourth ship of the stealth guided missile frigates (P-17A) being built by Garden Reach Shipbuilders and Engineers (GRSE) for the Indian Navy.
+INS Dunagiri is the fifth ship of the stealth guided missile frigates (P-17A) being built by Garden Reach Shipbuilders and Engineers (GRSE) for the Indian Navy.

 Naming

-Named after the Himalayan peak, Dunagiri.
-Dunagiri' s crest had a Himalayan Osprey on it.
-This ship inherits the name and legacy of the erstwhile Leander-class frigate INS Dunagiri (1977), now decommissioned.
+The ship is named after the Himalayan peak, Dunagiri.
+Her crest was unveiled on 11 June 2026.
+The crest depicts a Himalayan osprey flying above a mountain peak as a symbol for "precision, vigilance and dominance".
+This ship inherits the name, crest and legacy of the erstwhile Leander-class frigate INS Dunagiri (1977), now decommissioned.

-Construction
+Construction and career

 This is the second ship of the P-17A series of ships that are being built by GRSE.
 The ship was laid down on 24 January 2020 and it was launched on 15 July 2022.
 The ship is expected to be delivered by Q1 2026 and commissioned in the same year.